fringefilmsoz/SIP/Reverse-proxy.md

 Central Authority (CA) such [Let's Encrypt](https://letsencrypt.org/) or a pay CA like Verisign, Network Solutions, etc for each service you wish to host securely.
 The exception is hosting on another port.
 You could use a single certificate for multiple ports, but you would need to configure your router to forward each new port to the correct internal IP.

-You could also use self-signed certificates but you would receive browser security warnings and trying to use the mobile app would most likely not work.
+You could also use self-signed certificates but you would receive browser security warnings.

 > Regardless of how you expose SIP to the internet, iF you do it is HIGHLY RECOMMENDED that you access SIP over an secure SSL connection.